Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Experiments and Validation

 The harvested DC power has been measured in various propagation environments with the objective to assess the impact of the multisine waveform design, the number of sinewaves and the bandwidth.
 Measurements were carried out in a normal office environment in static conditions.
 Test locations involve LoS and NLoS conditions, and exhibit frequency-flat (FF) channels and frequency-selective (FS) channels, respectively.

 The transmit waveforms are designed according to each waveform design schemes such as UP, MAX PAPR, ASS, MF, and SMF ($\beta$=3) with 1 to 16 tones of uniformly spaced sinewaves in 10MHz and 2.5MHz bandwidth.
 The inter-frequency spacing is given by $B/N$ with $B=10, 2.5$ MHz and $N=2,..,16$.
 In all test cases, the transmit power was set to 33dBm and the RF power measured at the receiver based on the CW signal was around -20dBm.
 The single-diode rectifier of Fig. \ref{rectifier_fab}(a) was used.

-The harvested DC power was measured for 60 seconds for each test case and measurements were carried out five times at each location while maintaining static conditions, before taking the average.
+The harvested DC power was measured for 60 seconds for each test case and measurements were carried out five times\footnote{Splitting the total time duration into a number of short snapshots (60 seconds in this setup) is often used in channel characterization and measurement, e.g. \cite{Oestges2006}.}, with a 5min interval, at each location while maintaining static conditions, before taking the average.

 Fig.\ref{siso_fffs_result} displays the received DC power measurement results as a function of $N$ under various bandwidths (2.5 and 10 MHz) and channel conditions (frequency flat and frequency selective).
 Since the test locations are different for FF and FS channel, the absolute value of the received power is different, but the relative performance gain according to different waveform design schemes in different channel characteristics can be observed.
 We make some important observations from the measurements.